as-pect/as-pect/README.md

 ## Reporters

 Reporters are the way tests get reported.
-When running the CLI, the `DefaultReporter` is used and all the values will be logged to the console.
+When running the CLI, the `SummaryReporter` is used and all the values will be logged to the console.
 The test suite itself does not log out test results.
 If you want to use a custom reporter, you can create your own by extending the abstract `Reporter` class.